nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 #### 2.9.1 Store sensitive information in volumes

 The file `/etc/xroad.properties` contains sensitive information to access the external database.
-For security reasons, it is strongly recommended to store this file outside the Security Server Sidecar container by configuring a volume.
+For security reasons, we strongly recommend that you store this file outside the Security Server Sidecar container by configuring a volume.

-We can add the volume flag to the docker run command inside the `setup_security_server_sidecar.sh` script as shown below:
+You can add the volume mapping parameter to the docker run command inside the `setup_security_server_sidecar.sh` script as shown below:

 ```bash
 docker run ... -v sidecar-properties:/etc/xroad.properties ...